This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Tips for Prepping Your Cedar Planks

 Nowadays, most grocery stores remain in healthy stock of cedar planks for grilling – so check out the kitchen equipment or grilling section of your local store the next time you’re there.
-Alternatively they are available at Amazon and other various online retailers if you prefer to get ahold of a pack online.
+They’re also available online!

 The only prep work that is absolutely necessary is to soak your plank, but there are a variety of little tips and techniques that can really enhance the experience.
 Here are a few of our suggestions for getting the most out of your cook: